UrsSchmidt/aquila/README.md

     # expression
 )
 ```
-There can be 0..n case parts and the default part is mandatory.
+There can be 0..n `case` parts and the `default` part is mandatory.

 ## Statements

 ### If statements

-If statements are written like this:
+`if` statements are written like this:
 ```
 if expression (
     # code